nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 > - `KEYWORD` is not case-sensitive (e.g. _t05_ will match _T05_).
 > - The search will look for matches, including partial match, in the tutorial group's code (e.g. _t_ will match _T05_, however, _t5_ will not match _T05_).
-> - If no tutorial group matching the keyword is found, the Tutorial Group view will be empty.
+> - If no tutorial groups matching the keyword are found, the Tutorial Group view will be empty.

 Example:
 - Finds a tutorial group with `KEYWORD` _T03_.